William Ames (politician)

 William Ames (May 15, 1842 March 1914) was a Union army officer during the American Civil War, a businessman, and a politician in Rhode Island.
 He married the widowed Ann Ives Carrington Dwight.
 He served in the Rhode Island House of Representatives.

-He was born in Providence, Rhode Island, one of Judge Samuel Ames's sons, and attended Brown University.
+Born in Providence, Rhode Island, he was one of Judge Samuel Ames's sons, and attended Brown University.
 He married Harriette Fletcher Ormsbee and then Anne Ives Carrington, widow of Gamaliel Lyman Dwight.

 His wife attended a reception at the Slater memorial homestead donated to Brown University for a women's dormitory by Mrs. Horatio N. Slater.

 Civil War

 Some of his wartime letters are extant.

 Political career

 He served in the Rhode Island House of Representatives in 1898.
 He was a Republican.

+Legacy

 A House Resolution honored him after his death.

-Legacy

 He is buried at Swan Point Cemetery.

 The Rhode Island Historical Society has a portrait of him.
 A pair of gauntlets (gloves) purported to be his from the Civil War were auctioned.